Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

 Inpatient: This treatment is a live-in option and usually includes detox and 24-hour care during the process.

 Outpatient: This treatment option allows you to receive treatment and/or medication during the day but you continue to live at home.

-Rehab treatment programmes may include services ranging from medical care and mental health treatment to Cognitive behavioural therapy (CBT) and counselling aimed at preventing relapse.
+Detox and rehab for alcoholism treatment programmes may include services ranging from medical care and mental health treatment to Cognitive behavioural therapy (CBT) and counselling aimed at preventing relapse.

 Day treatment or partial hospitalization offers daily treatment (Weekdays) and the person continues to live at home.

-Online programmes: With the current issues relating to the COVID 19 pandemic, a need for more innovative methods of treatment has brought about some inventive ways in which to engage without the physical risk of contact.
+Online programmes: With the current issues relating to the COVID-19 pandemic, a need for more innovative methods of treatment has brought about some inventive ways in which to engage without the physical risk of contact.
 Intensive one-on-one and group sessions are now easily available via Zoom or similar platforms.
 This allows people suitable alternatives to treatment within a facility or as a means of maintenance treatment.